holtgrewe/tracdox/trac-sphinx/source/Tutorial/BasicSamBamIO.rst

 The program first opens a :dox:`BamStream` for reading, then one for writing.
 Note that :dox:`BamStream` automatically guesses the file type from the file contents when reading and from the file name when writing.
-You can also force a format using :dox:`BamStream#BamStream BamStream's constructor`.
+You can also force a format using :dox:`BamStream::BamStream BamStream's constructor`.
 You can read from stdin and write to stdout using ``"-"`` as the file name.

 The header is automatically read when a :dox:`BamStream` is opened.